 Lecturer: Alexander Kalil

-Focusing on the strategies and planning polices of small business enterprises, the course is designed for individuals who are considering entrepreneurial careers either as owners or managers.
-Provides a practical approach to the many problems likely to be encountered in the creation of a small business.
+Focusing on the strategies and operating policies of small business enterprises, the course is designed for individuals who are considering entrepreneurial careers either as owners or managers.
+Provides a practical approach to the many problems likely to be encountered in the evolving life cycle of the small business.